 Our AssessmentThe 2013 edition of "Baby Bargains," written by consumer advocates Denise and Alan Fields, covers a variety of stroller manufacturers.
 The authors provide overall ratings for brands and for individual models.
 Their reviews take into account parent feedback and personal research and experiences.
 They also have "good, better, best" lists, in which they recommend specific strollers, as well as charts comparing various strollers to each other.

 by Editors of Which? magazine

 Our AssessmentWhich? magazine is the U.K. equivalent of ConsumerReports.org.
 Testing methods are explained thoroughly, and stroller features are also listed and detailed.
 In addition, they update their reviews regularly, re-test when there is an issue, such as an updated model or a fix for a recall, and post the dates of their tests.
-A total of 172 strollers are reviewed; a very large number of these (32 strollers) are deemed best buys.
 Because this is a U.K. website, some of the strollers aren't available in the U.S., but most of them are sold here as well.

 Senior Editor Video Reviews

 by Hollie Schultz

 Our AssessmentIf you're considering a specific stroller and want to see it in action first, BabyGizmo.com is a great site to visit.
 Founder Hollie Schultz tests dozens of strollers (mostly from trendy brands) with her three children.
 In her lengthy video reviews, she demonstrates how each stroller folds, adjusts, etc., and points out pros and cons.
 However, she doesn't pick any favorites.